powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 Below is a list of things that can be implemented to enhance the functionality and experience of this app.

-* Fix Lists in a board to keep its order, and Cards in a list to keep its ranking
 * Update Workspace + Board edit views to use actual data and update the entity
 * Fix Members functionality (at least Workspace members invite/edit) to actually work
 * Get Comments & Checklists working properly